needle-mirror/com.unity.ar-companion-core/Documentation~/index.md

 > [!NOTE]
 > Users without a Unity MARS subscription can use the **Object Capture** feature and limited functionality within the **Create Scene** workflow.

+## Install Unity AR Companion Core

+The Unity AR Companion Core package will be installed along with new Unity MARS installations.
+To manually install the Unity AR Companion Core package
+- Open the Package Manager Window.
+- Click the **+** drop-down.
+- Choose **Add package from git URL...**
+- Type `com.unity.ar-companion-core` and press Enter.

+To learn more about packages, go to the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).

 ## Overview

 You can use the AR Companion mobile app to record AR data to help build an AR app in Unity.
 You can upload the captured data to the Unity Editor and use it to design and test your AR application.